chemdemo/everyauth-cn/README.md

 ## Feature list:

-- So far, `everyauth-cn` enables you to login via: QQ, Tencent Weibo, Sina Weibo, Baidu, Douban, Renren.
+- So far, `everyauth-cn` enables you to login via: QQ, Tencent weibo, sina weibo, baidu, douban, renren.

 - It also supports password to login.